peterzat/auto-pdf-signer/README.md

 ## Examples

 ### With Form Fields
-If your PDF has form fields named "CompanyName", "Address", etc., they will be automatically filled with matching data from entity.txt.
+If your PDF has form fields named "CompanyName", "Address", etc., they will be automatically filled with matching data from your entity.txt file (use entity.txt.sample as a template).

 ### Without Form Fields
 If no form fields exist, the script will: